 It was only my arms that peeled.
 My legs and the rest of my body never peeled.
 But once the peeling passed (after a few days), my skin on my entire body was no longer dry, scaly, chalky or flakey.

 It’s now been about 5-6 months since I started using glycerin to treat my dry skin.
 I’m now only using it once a week, or once every two weeks, with a few drops of oil mixed in.
-That’s all I need, and my skin is perfectly balanced and hydrated on it own.
+That’s all I need, and my skin is perfectly balanced and hydrated on its own.

 - Try bathing with cold or lukewarm water.
 Hot water seriously dehydrates your skin.
 If you don’t like cold showers, just lowering the temperature slightly can still make a difference.

 - Humectants like glycerin are known to draw moisture from the air to your skin.
 If you live in a dry climate or use indoor heating or air conditioning, you might want to get a cold water air humidifier.
-This will release water and moisture into the air, which can help hydrate your skin more.
+This will release water and moisture into the air, which can help hydrate your skin better.

-Buying glycerin, what you need to know:
+Buying glycerin, what you need to know

 I recommend getting a 100% vegetable glycerin, preferably food grade.